jenryval/Password-Generator/README.md

 # Password-Generator

-choose the type of characters and character lenght for the password generator.
+choose the type of characters and character length for the password generator.

 if you feel like you dont have strong enough password use this to make sure no one ever break in again! even if you want a smaller password only 10-15 characters this gives you a chance to pick it in the options that pop up for you!